 Here is my mom's much-talked-about Kerala-style poached egg curry in rich turmeric coconut sauce.
-She always adds moringa leaves that make it super nutritious but that is optional.
-Served best with Malabar flatbread like Orotti, ari dosha, idiyappam etc. Equally great with chapathi and arepas!
+Served best with Malabar flatbread like orotti, ari dosha, idiyappam etc. for breakfast or dinner.
+I love this with good old chapathi or even with my latest crush - arepas!

 Today, I am sharing a very old recipe handed down from mom!
 This Poached Egg Curry is what I always ask my mom to make when I am home.
-She makes this to pair with rice flour flatbreads (orottis and idiyappam) or sometimes even with chapatis.
+She makes this to pair with rice-based bread like orottis or ari dosha or sometimes even with chapatis.
 Some days she also adds Moringa leaves to this curry and that is the perfect meatless combination with Orotti.

 I have made this Poached Egg Curry quite a few times before getting that perfect measurement that mimics my mom's bowl of mutta chaaru.
 It is a universal mom thing that they don’t share exact measurements and we have to figure it out in due course, right?